Mexican Bean Salad

 - 1 large ripe avocado, diced

 - 2 teaspoons minced chipotle peppers in adobo sauce**

 - ¼ teaspoon pepper

-- Place a medium skillet over medium heat.
-Add in 1 tablespoon of the olive oil.
-When hot, add in the corn and cook for 6 to 8 minutes, until golden brown.
-Transfer to a large bowl.
-Add in the beans, tomato, cilantro and queso fresco.
-Toss to combine.
+- Add the olive oil to a medium-large skillet set over medium heat.
+When hot, add in the corn kernels and cook for about 6 to 8 minutes, until tender and starting to brown.
+Add to a large bowl.

 - To the bowl, add the bell pepper, tomatoes, cilantro, green onion, black beans, kidney beans and avocado.
 Toss gently to combine.

 - In a small bowl whisk together all the dressing ingredients until smooth.
 Pour into the bowl with the veggies / beans and toss gently to combine.
 Taste and season with additional salt / pepper as desired (I usually add more salt)!

 *To keep this salad vegan - use pure maple syrup instead of the honey.